KirstenAli/RaCore/README.md

 # Examples

-This tutorial demonstrates various REST API endpoints using the **Ra** framework.
-Each endpoint showcases a specific HTTP method and use case, including GET, POST, PUT, PATCH, DELETE, uploading, and serving static files.
-Let’s use a `Person` as an example.
+This tutorial provides an overview of REST API endpoints using the Ra framework.
+It demonstrates various HTTP methods such as GET, POST, PUT, DELETE, as well as handling file uploads and serving static files.
+For illustration, we'll use a Person object as an example.

 ---